 Two-Door station wagons were popular throughout the 1950s for consumers who needed to haul cargo more than people.
 Inspired by British “Shooting Brakes”, arguably the most iconic example from this period was Chevrolet’s original Nomad launched in 1955.
 Taken by surprise that year, for 1956 Ford offered its one-year-only Parklane two-door wagon equipped with Fairlane trim that outsold GM’s Chevy Nomad and Pontiac Safari that year.
 Meanwhile, Ford’s other two-door Ranch wagon remained the post popular two-door wagon sold in America in 1956, with over one hundred thousand units produced.

-One of those examples preserved to this day in mildly modified form is this red and white 1956 model currently listed here on Craigslist in Evansville, Indiana offered for $26,000 currently.
+One of those examples preserved to this day in mildly modified form is this red and white 1956 model originally listed in August 2021 on Craigslist in Evansville, Indiana offered for $22,000 currently (the original ask was $26,000).
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Ranch Wagon priced between this guide’s #3″ Good” estimate of $24,000 and its #2 “Excellent” appraisal of $37,200.
 Similarly, the Collector Car Market Review Online Tool reveals the asking price falls between this guide’s #2 “Very Good” estimate of $24,900 and its #1 “Excellent” appraisal of $38,200.

 Here’s Hagerty Insurance’s summary of why the 1956 Fords are popular among car collectors: